Akanksha-Gupta03/Day-Planner/README.md

      A save button

 * Each timeblock is color coded to indicate whether it is in a past, present, or future hour.

+* Clicking a timeblock's "Save" button stores the input text in local storage, allowing the text to persist when      the application is refreshed.